So you've been asked to facilitate a meeting. What does that mean exactly?

 There are as many ways to design a group process as there are events to facilitate: It's quite an art!
 Group process design is also a huge topic in its own right, and something that professional facilitators learn through experience and training.

-Here are some of the just some of the factors and options to consider:
+Here are just some of the factors and options to consider: